jonfodi/diode_pcb/README.md

   -h, --help      Show help information

 Arguments:
   [PATHS...]
-One or more .zen/.star files or directories containing such files
+One or more .zen/.zen files or directories containing such files
-                  When omitted, all .zen/.star files in the current directory are formatted
+                  When omitted, all .zen/.zen files in the current directory are formatted

 Examples:
-  pcb fmt                      # Format all .zen/.star files in current directory pcb fmt design.star          # Format specific file pcb fmt src/                 # Format all files in src/ directory pcb fmt --check              # Check formatting without making changes pcb fmt --diff main.star     # Show what would change
+  pcb fmt                      # Format all .zen/.zen files in current directory pcb fmt design.zen          # Format specific file pcb fmt src/                 # Format all files in src/ directory pcb fmt --check              # Check formatting without making changes pcb fmt --diff main.zen     # Show what would change
 ```

 The fmt command: